Board of Directors

 Vancouver Museum Society Board of Directors Bios

-Hugh Bulmer, Chair
+Hugh Bulmer, Past Chair

 Mr. Bulmer is Vice President of Maynards Antiques and Fine Arts — auctioneers and appraisers based in Vancouver.
 Formerly a director of Phillips Auctioneers in London and Chairman of Margam Castle Sculpture Park in Wales, UK, he is currently an expert with the Canadian Antiques Roadshow and a regular contributor with Global TV News as an expert appraiser.
 He is also a board member of “Endeavour for Sport and the Arts.”